fluffy-mods/fluffy-mods.github.io/_posts/2020-08-13-debugging-rimworld.markdown

 ## Patched Mono library

-The final step in the process is obtaining a patched version of Mono.
+The next step in the process is obtaining a patched version of Mono.
 I've had a debugger running on the 1.1 version of RimWorld by using just this step, and skipping the debug executables in the previous step.
 On 1.2, using the debug executables seems to be necessary and sufficient.
 I'm honestly not sure if this step is still necessary, but it (probably) won't hurt either.

 dnSpy provides a patched version of the Unity branch of Mono.
 We're going to replace RimWorlds' version of Mono with this patched version.
 The file we're looking for is `mono-2.0-bdwgc.dll`.
 There are three main ways to get this file;